 3) There are those in the governor’s party who are ‘moderates’ (or who at least act moderate due pressure from their constituents) and who will not be willing to support some of the more draconian of his proposals.
 Any findings from the Crime Commission will provide political cover to these ‘moderates’.
 It is my hope that the proposed suppressor ban in particular may fall due to this combination.
 I hope it may also be a stumbling block to the ‘assault firearm’ ban, at least in its current form.

-4) Even if some, or all, of the governor’s proposals are signed into law, the versions passed will of necessity almost certainly have elements of grandfathering, phase-in periods, etc., and will not take effect until July 1, 2020 unless they are passed as emergency legislation (which I doubt given the compliance issues that would raise).
+4) Even if some, or all, of the governor’s proposals are signed into law, the versions passed will of necessity almost certainly have elements of grandfathering, phase-in periods, etc., and will not take effect until July 1, 2020.
 And even then, I fully anticipate that VCDL, NRA, GOA, and possibly other gun rights groups will be mounting legal challenges that may result in the laws being delayed in implementation.
 All of this gives those who may wish to move their families or collections out of state plenty of time to react after we know the actual details of what we are facing and can craft appropriate solutions.

 5) If gun owners stop participating in the firearms economy now for fear of what might happen then they will end up destroying those businesses who have invested their lives in the industry.
 It would be truly short-sighted for gun owners to destroy the industry by non-participation before any bills are even re-introduced.
 Instead, support your local gun shop, add to your collection, stock up on accessories!